DISCOVER LONDON'S BOHEMIAN VILLAGE

 Once upon an age you would only have been able to pass along the first section of the Chelsea Treasure Hunt route if you were in possession of a special token issued by the Crown which entitled you to do so.

 Such obstacles, however, are no hindrance to the Treasure Hunt People and we used our influence in high places to get the road opened for you so that you could pass along it in search of your first clue.
-(Fair enough it was nothing to do with us as the King's Road has been open to the public since 1830, but you can't blame us for trying to take the credit!)
+Fair enough, it was nothing to do with us as the King's Road has been open to the public since 1830, but you can't blame us for trying to take the credit!

-However, one of our first clues (it might even be the first clue) involves you seeking out an ancient map that depicts the very ground over which you will be walking as it was several centuries ago.
 On this fascinating relic you will need to seek a very gruesome location that will enable you to move on to your next clue and thus set out into a wonderful warren of bucolic backstreets, serene squares and enchanting alleyways in London's most bohemian of bohemian villages.

 JUST A FEW OF THE NAMES YOU WILL ENCOUNTER

 Oscar Wilde, Sir Thomas More, Rossetti and Bram Stoker are just some of the famous past residents who will pop up on this delightful treasure hunt.
-You'll pass the house where Mick Jagger lived in the 1960's, not to mention the one he's just moved into and the one that band mate Ronnie Wood is desperately trying to sell.

 SOME OF THE CHELSEA TREASURE HUNT HIGHLIGHTS

-- You'll view the grandeur of Sir Christopher Wren's Royal Hospital, home to the legendary Chelsea Pensioners.
+You'll view the grandeur of Sir Christopher Wren's Royal Hospital, home to the legendary Chelsea Pensioners.

-- You'll glimpse the almost secret orchard that survives from King Henry V111's Manor House.
+You'll glimpse the almost secret orchard that survives from King Henry V111's Manor House.

-- You'll peek through an ancient gate to catch a tantalising glimpse of the splendidly sylvan Physic Garden, one of London's true treasures.
+You'll peek through an ancient gate to catch a tantalising glimpse of the splendidly sylvan Physic Garden, one of London's true treasures.

-- You'll find grand squares and tucked away mews, and you really will feel that you have been spirited away from the hustle and bustle of modern London.
+You'll find grand squares and tucked away mews, and you really will feel that you have been spirited away from the hustle and bustle of modern London.

-- Imagine crunching across the gravel of a road that was once intended to be a grand Royal route, the progress of which was halted when its sponsor, King Charles 11 died.
+Imagine crunching across the gravel of a road that was once intended to be a grand Royal route, the progress of which was halted when its sponsor, King Charles 11 died.

-- Picture yourself passing the cottage where Laurence Olivier and Vivien Leigh once lived (Ralph Richardson nearly burnt it down one bonfire night, but that's another story!)
+Picture yourself passing the cottage where Laurence Olivier and Vivien Leigh once lived (Ralph Richardson nearly burnt it down one bonfire night, but that's another story!)

-- Think what it might be like to stroll along millionaire's walk and view grand houses where the other half live (for some of the year at least).
+Think what it might be like to stroll along millionaires walk and view grand houses where the other half live (for some of the year at least).

 IDEAL FOR TEAM BUILDING, SOCIALISING OR CELEBRATING